 - How many cracks are in the concrete slab needing repair or replacement?
 If there is more than one crack per slab or section, then replacement is normally the most cost-effective solution.

 - If your concrete has settled, check to see how far.
 If it has sunken less than eight inches then raising may be the more cost-effective solution.
 If it has settled more than eight inches, then you will normally have to replace it instead.

 Whether your concrete is sinking due to erosion or just settling slightly, you need to take the necessary steps to get it repaired or in more severe cases, replaced.
 Doing so can raise the value of your house and also the quality of life for your family, ensuring their safety and happiness for as long as you own your home.

-Concrete professionals should be able to provide you with answers to all of your questions when it comes to patio repair and replacement.
-If you feel your home’s patio needs an update, repair, or full on replacement, contact the concrete experts at ACS: Concrete in Kansas City today!
+Concrete professionals will be able to provide you with answers to all of your questions when it comes to patio repair and replacement.
+If you feel your home’s patio needs an update, repair, or full-on replacement, contact the concrete experts at ACS: Concrete in Kansas City today!